Sunday, October 13, 2024

 Divine Service is Sunday at 10:00 AM.

-Sunday School is on Sunday at 9:00 AM.
+Sunday School is on Sundays at 9:00 AM.

 INTRODUCTION VIDEO FOR GOOD SHEPHERD LUTHERAN CHURCH